jnguyen1098/bookmarks/README.md

 # Computer Science and Programming

-## Tidbits
-- [List of Banned C Functions in the `git` Project](https://github.com/git/git/blob/master/banned.h) - look what they did to mah boi `strcpy`
-- [What is the Strict Aliasing Rule and Why do we care?](https://gist.github.com/shafik/848ae25ee209f698763cffee272a58f8) - OR type punning, undefined behaviour, and alignment

 ## Education
 - [openlib.cs](https://github.com/acmbpdc/openlib.cs) - free and open resources for university coursework in CS
 - [System Design Primer](https://github.com/donnemartin/system-design-primer) - prep for the system design interview—includes Anki flashcards :poggies: